karltengelin/Case-study-Klarna/README.md

 ZIP-file named import_dataset_new.csv.zip contains an altered dataset where NA-values have been replaced (using excel)

-jupyter notebook file Case_study_Klarna_final.ipny contains the MLP model and the validation of it
+jupyter notebook file Case_study_Klarna_final.ipynb contains the MLP model and the validation of it